 - To reduce the recidivism of DWI in Bernalillo County.

 - Professionally train NMHU Social Work students and community professionals in the treatment of mental health, alcohol and substance use disorders.

 - Integrate clinical research with treatment, prevention and creative therapies.

-- Provide superior IOP, creative therapies, and continuing care services for individuals and families with alcohol and substance use problems.
+- Provide superior IOP, creative therapies for individuals with alcohol and substance use problems.